Shivasoma/Webdev/README.md

 # Webdev
-This a page where i post my webdev learnings from cohort3
+This is a page where i post my webdev learnings from cohort3